gbenguria/piacere-icg/templates/ansible/cross-platform/security_monitoring/README.md

 piacere_deployment_id: "123e4567-e89b-12d3-a456-426614174002"
 ```

-All these variables can be overriden via environemnt.
+All these variables can be overriden via environment.

 ### `Build Wazuh Agent` playbook